Florida Vehicle Bill of Sale

 • Florida does not require notarization for a vehicle bill of sale.

-• Filing a Notice of Sale (HSMV 82050) helps release the seller from future liability.
+• Filing a Notice of Sale (HSMV 82050) helps release the seller from future liability after a private sale.

-• Odometer disclosure is required and is recorded on the title.
+• Odometer disclosure is required and is recorded on the title assignment.

-• The buyer titles and registers at a Florida tax collector or license plate agency.
+• The buyer titles and registers at a Florida tax collector office or license plate agency.

 How to create your Florida bill of sale